Business Disputes

 “[T]he Florida Supreme Court has imposed a strict standard upon those wishing to pierce a corporate veil.
 Generally, the rule is that the corporate veil will not be pierced absent a showing of improper conduct.
 Dania Jai-Alai Palace, Inc. v.
 Sykes, 450 So.
 2d 1114, 1121 (Fla.
 1984) ; accord Steinhardt v.
 Banks, 511 So.
 2d 336 (Fla.
 4th DCA 1987). [*8] Under this standard, it must be shown that the corporation was organized or used to mislead creditors or to perpetrate a fraud upon them.
 See id.
 Three factors must be proven by a preponderance of the evidence: (1) the shareholder dominated and controlled the corporation to such an extent that the corporation's independent existence, was in fact non-existent and the shareholders were in fact alter egos of the corporation; (2) the corporate form must have been used fraudulently or for an improper purpose; and (3) the fraudulent or improper use of the corporate form caused injury to the claimant.
 In re Hillsborough Holdings Corp., 166 B.R.
 461, 468 (Bankr.
 M.D.
 Fla.
 1994) (citing Dania Jai-Alai).
 Whether there has been improper conduct is a jury question.

-If you are an owner of a closely-held business entity and want to know more about piercing of the veil and charging order liens, please contact us.
+If you are an owner of a closely-held business entity and want to know more about piercing of the veil and charging order liens, especially when it comes to the Olmstead decision, please do not hesitate to contact us.